nimonika/nimonika.github.io/README.md

-# A repository of ontologiues
+# A repository of ontologies